Living On Campus

 Stay at least 100 feet away from the buildings in case of a fire alarm or fire emergency!

-In an effort to ensure safety, federal compliance, and overall health and well-being, all first-year students are encouraged to complete the Western Welcome program.
-If living in housing students are required to complete Western Welcome and Required@Western course.
-Required@Western provides information regarding drugs, alcohol, and Title IX and certifies that students living in housing have the necessary knowledge to live on campus in a safe, respectful and positive environment.
-This program located in each first-year student CANVAS page.
-This course takes only 10 minutes and must be completed by housing check in for those living in residence halls.
-Check in will not be allowed if you have not completed the course.
-Please direct any questions regarding this program to Wellbeing & Accessibility at 307-382-1652.
+In an effort to ensure safety, federal compliance, and overall health and well-being, all first-year students are encouraged to complete the Western Welcome & Title IX Modules.
+If living in housing students are required to complete Western Welcome and Title IX Modules.
+The Title IX Module provides information regarding drugs, alcohol, and Title IX and certifies that students living in housing have the necessary knowledge to live on campus in a safe, respectful and positive environment.
+These modules are located at www.go2orientation.com/westernwyoming.
+The Western Welcome & Title IX Modules must be completed by housing check in for those living in residence halls.
+Check in will not be allowed if you have not completed these modules.
+Please direct any questions regarding these modules to the Compliance Coordinator at 307-382-1748.

 Housing Staff